10 Startups Conserving Marine Life in 2023

 Pela boasts the first biodegradable phone case.
 The startup began after a family trip to Hawaii, where founder Jeremy Lang discovered just how much plastic ends up in our oceans, especially from our technology.
 In addition to phone cases, Pela also makes recyclable headphone cases, smartwatch straps, and sunglasses.

-Fishing is a vital agriculture practice in seaside towns, but many current practices aren’t sustainable and are actively harming our planet.
-SafetyNet Technologies uses proprietary technology to ensure sustainability and less pollution for those who make their livelihoods on the seas.
+The fishing industry is a vital agriculture practice in seaside towns, but many current practices aren't sustainable and actively harm our planet.
+SafetyNet Technologies uses proprietary technology to ensure sustainable ocean harvesting and less pollution for those who make their livelihoods on the seas.

 • Location: Victoria, Canada

-Understanding ocean wildlife means we need boats out on the water.
-However, gas engines are also one of the main culprits in ocean pollution.
-Open Ocean Robotics is deploying a solar-powered boat to cut down on carbon footprints and to keep our waters clear.
+Understanding ocean wildlife requires boats out on the water.
+However, gas engines represent one of the main culprits in ocean pollution that harm many of the ocean's inhabitants like sea otters and sea lions.
+Open Ocean Robotics developed a solar-powered boat to cut down on ships’ carbon footprints, fight climate change, and keep our waters clear.

 • Location: Oslo, Norway

-Brim Explorer is another startup looking to cut down on water pollution caused by boats and other water transportation vehicles.
-Their hybrid-electric engine allows for a quieter ride, which allows for less disruption to the wildlife below the waves, as well as less oil and gas pollution entering the water.
+Brim Explorer is another startup looking to reduce water pollution caused by boats and other water transportation vehicles.
+Its hybrid-electric engine delivers a quieter ride, which allows for less disruption to the wildlife below the waves as well as less oil and gas pollution entering the water.

 Recommended: Check out our full list of the top startups to watch!